kerbin111/Integ/README.md

 Things can be added and subtracted with + and -, and multiplied and divided with * and /.
 Division remainders may be obtained with the modulus operator, which is %.
 For instance, +(2)(3) is 5; -(2)(3) is -1; *(2)(3) is 6; /(2)(3) is 0, as Integ uses truncated division and modulus.
 The interpreter catches division by zero errors.

 To print characters, use ]x.
 This operator prints the character equivalent to x.
 For example, ](97) prints "a". ]x returns x.
-To input a character from the standard input and receive its character code, use [x, where x is a dummy argument.
+:To input a character from the standard input and receive its character code, use [x, where x is a dummy argument.
 Note that invalid codes will simply be ignored. [ does not work in IDLE; use a command line interface instead.

 To output the current time in seconds since the beginning of the epoch, use "x, where x is a dummy argument.
 The returned time is rounded down.